Getting Ready for Camp

 Families who disregard the Campers Pharmacy process will be assessed a $200 service fee per camper to account for the additional work on our medical staff.

-If you have problems submitting any of your forms, documents, or insurance information, please contact the pharmacy directly at 973.512.2949 or email@example.com.
+If you have problems submitting any of your forms, documents, or insurance information, please call the pharmacy directly at 973.512.2949.
+For any questions about the process, please call the Camp Chi office at 847.763.3551.

 No over-the-counter medication is allowed without a physician’s prescription, including vitamins, herbal supplements, ear drops, etc. Similar to prescription medications, all over-the-counter medication must be submitted to Campers Pharmacy prior to camp.
 For occasional use, the Health Center does have over-the-counter pain medication, cough syrup, ear drops, etc. on hand.

 Camp Chi’s Health Center is open 24 hours a day.
-It is staffed by 6 to 7 nurses and a resident physician.
+It is staffed by 7 nurses, 3 health interns and a resident physician.
 The Health Center is centrally located, air-conditioned and well-equipped.
 The Health Center keeps on-hand over-the-counter pain medication, cough syrup, ear drops, etc. Emergency medical treatment is available at a nearby hospital.
 Dental treatment and eye glass repair are available in the Dells area at parents’ expense.
 We have two nebulizers at camp so campers needing nebulizer treatments do not need to bring their own to camp.

 Our nurses distribute medications in a professional manner.
 There is no stigma associated with getting medications at camp.
 Your cooperation with medication procedures and having your prescriptions filled through Campers Pharmacy will assist us with this process, provide for camper safety, and ensure correct distribution of medication.